teaching-FEEC/dgm-2024.2/projetos/PulmoNet/HowToRun.md

 1. Training configurations should be described in a YAML file composed by the following keys:

+model:
+  name_model: "string with model name"
+  dir_save_results: "path/name_of_folder_to_be_created/"  # if not provided: ./name_model/
+  new_model: True/False  # if False, will try to resume a prior training session and restore models, optimizers, and lr_schedulers (default: True)
+  use_pretrained_model: True/False  # if True, will fine-tune a given model (if that's the case new_model should be True) (default: False)
+  generate_airway_segmentation: True/False  # if False: PulmoNet generates only CT images, if True: tries to generate both CT images and airway segmentation (default: False)
+  path_to_saved_model_gen: "path to generator model to be restored if you want to resume to a prior training session or you want to fine-tune"  # or "" if new model
+  path_to_saved_model_disc: "path to discriminator model to be restored if you want to resume to a prior training session or you want to fine-tune"  # or "" if new model

 yaml
 model:
   name_model: "string with model name"